Henrik Bjørdal

-Henrik Bjørdal (born 4 February 1997 in Ålesund) is a Norwegian footballer who plays for Vålerenga as a midfielder.
+Henrik Bjørdal (born 4 February 1997) is a Norwegian footballer who plays for Vålerenga as a midfielder.

 He played youth football for IL Valder.
 In 2012, he joined the youth team of Aalesunds FK, and was selected for the Norwegian under-15 national team.
 He made his senior debut for Aalesund as a substitute against Lillestrøm SK in May 2013.

 On 27 January 2016, he signed for Brighton & Hove Albion's development squad which predominantly features players under the age of 21.

 On 6 March 2017, he signed for the Swedish club IFK Göteborg on loan until the end of the season.

 In June 2018 Bjørdal moved to Belgium side Zulte Waregem.